spyboy-productions/CloakQuest3r/README.md

 - CloakQuest3r combines multiple indicators to uncover real IP addresses behind Cloudflare.
 While subdomain scanning is a part of the process, we do not assume that all subdomains' A records point to the target host.
 The tool is designed to provide valuable insights but may not work in every scenario.
 We welcome any specific suggestions for improvement.

-- We created a proof of concept, but it's not well-written.
-We welcome pull requests to improve it.
+- We created a proof of concept.

 1. False Negatives: CloakReveal3r may not always accurately identify the real IP address behind Cloudflare, particularly for websites with complex network configurations or strict security measures.